top of page

 Erica Nol

-Erica is a full professor at Trent University overseeing this project.
+Erica Nol, Professor Emeritus at Trent University, supervised Lyn and Trevor's graduate theses.
 Erica conducted foundational research on the species in the 1980s.
 She has supervised dozens of graduate students on shorebird research around the world with a focus in the Canadian Arctic.
 For more information on her research check out https://avianconservation.ca/.

 Thanks to our partners